I know what you're thinking, how could anyone visit Yosemite National Park in just 2 DAYS?

 Day 3 - FULL DAY

-Today was a Saturday and little did I know it was also a long weekend.
+Today was a Saturday and little did I know was also a long weekend.
 As you can imagine the park was especially packed.
 I drove back up Glacier Point Rd, this time stopping at the Sentinel Dome trailhead.
 The 1.6km walk to Sentinel Dome was fairly easy.
 Although Sentinel Dome isn’t known for anything overly exciting it was still a great spot for panoramic views of the valley.
-You could see all the major points of interest; from El Capitan, to Yosemite Falls, and Half Dome.
+You could see all the major points of interest: from El Capitan, to Yosemite Falls, and Half Dome.

 Afterwards I drove back into the valley and did a section of the Yosemite Valley Loop Trail which passes through meadows, forests and beside the Merced River.
 Very relaxing.
 The half loop takes about 2½ hours to do.
 I saw the Yosemite Valley Chapel, walked across the Swinging Bridge and then sat and reflected at Sentinel Beach.